ClassDash/py-chess/README.md

 # py-chess
-My implementation of chess using Python.
+Our implementation of chess using Python.